anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 What can AnyCable do for these users?
 Let's take a look at how Turbo Streams work with Rails.

-We have the [turbo-rails][] gem, which integrate Action Cable with Hotwire.
-All you need is to drop a helper into your template to start consuming streams:
+Let's start with the [turbo-rails][] gem, which integrates Action Cable with Hotwire.
+You just need to drop a helper into your template to start consuming streams:

 ```erb
 <%= turbo_stream_from some_model %>